27 Mind Blowing Esports Stats (2022)

 Europe is responsible for approximately 16% of views.
 While North America accounts for 12% of views.

 The rest of the world makes up the remaining 15%.

-Almost half of the Philippines internet users watch video game live streams (GlobalWebIndex)
+Almost half of internet users in the Philippines watch video game live streams (GlobalWebIndex)

 A 2019 survey found that the country with the largest proportion of internet users watching video game live streams was the Philippines with 49%.